Document management system best practices

 Most of the time these problems are due to the use of Microsoft Windows’ folder structures and the lack of file encryption or knowledge of how to encrypt the files.

-Best Practice: Files in eFileCabinet are automatically encrypted at 256-bit AES encryption when the files are stored and being transferred from the computer to the server where the files are being stored.
-Files stored in eFileCabinet cannot be accessed via the Windows folder structure.
+Best Practice: Files in Revver are automatically encrypted at 256-bit AES encryption when the files are stored and being transferred from the computer to the server where the files are being stored.

-Certain operating programs, such as Windows, do not provide critical metadata and audit trail information listing who is accessing documents and what they are doing. eFileCabinet offers a solution for Rule 17a compliance.
+Certain operating programs, such as Windows, do not provide critical metadata and audit trail information listing who is accessing documents and what they are doing.
+Revver offers a solution for Rule 17a compliance.

 8. Internal and External Audit Compliance